Convergent autoencoder approximation of low bending and low distortion manifold embeddings: Introduction

-From an abstract numerical analysis point of view, the above limit problem belongs to the class of problems in which an infinite-dimensional optimization problem is approximated in two steps: First, the model or objective functional is approximated introducing an auxiliary length scale parameter $\eps$ and then the new objective functional is restricted to a space or set of discretized functions, parametrized by finitely many parameters that can be optimized for.
-To relate the final discrete problem to the original one, both the limit $\eps\to0$ as well as the limit of increasing expressivity of the discrete function space have to be tackled, and the parameter $\eps$ and the chosen discrete function space usually have to be compatible.
-The parameter $\eps$ and the chosen discrete function space usually have to be compatible with each other.
-For instance, in the well-known example of finite element discretizations of phase field approximations to sharp interface problems, the grid size needs to decrease faster than the phase field parameter $\eps$ to avoid discretization artifacts (\cf~\cite{FePr01}).
-In our setting the discrete function space consists of deep neural networks, and for our type of loss functional it becomes necessary that these functions are sufficiently regular with respect to $\eps$, \ie, that $\eps$ decreases faster than some regularity measure of the discretized functions.
-We achieve this by imposing easily implementable bounds on the network weights that become weaker for decreasing $\eps$.
+From an abstract numerical analysis point of view, the above limit problem belongs to the class of problems in which an infinite-dimensional optimization problem is approximated in two steps: First, the model or objective functional is approximated introducing an auxiliary length scale parameter $\eps$.
+Then the new objective functional is restricted to a space or set of discretized functions, parametrized by finitely many parameters that can be optimized for.
+To relate the final discrete problem to the original one, both the limit $\eps\to0$ and the limit of increasing expressivity of the discrete function space have to be tackled.
+At the same time, the parameter $\eps$ and the chosen discrete function space have to be compatible with each other.
+For instance, in the well-known example of finite element discretizations of phase field approximations to sharp interface problems, the grid size needs to decrease faster than the phase field parameter $\eps$ in order to avoid discretization artifacts (\cf~\cite{FePr01}).
+In our setting, the discrete function space consists of {realizations of} deep neural networks, and, for our type of loss functional, it becomes necessary that these functions are sufficiently regular with respect to $\eps$, \ie, that $\eps$ decreases faster than some regularity measure of the discretized functions.
+We achieve this by imposing easily implementable bounds on the network weights which become weaker for decreasing $\eps$.

 In the presented numerical tests we use digital image data that represents different explicitly given hidden data manifolds.
-Thus the dimension of our input space equals the number of pixels times the number of colors.
+Thus, the dimension of our input space equals the number of pixels times the number of colors.